2022-2023 U.S.-Korea NextGen Scholars Program

 Myojung Chung is an assistant professor of journalism and media advocacy at Northeastern University.
 Her primary research focuses on the intersection of media, public opinion, and policy making.
 She is particularly interested in the spread and consequences of misinformation as well as countermeasures and policies to combat misinformation.
 Prior to academia, she worked as a journalist at Yonhap News Agency, Korea’s leading news outlet, and a strategic communication practitioner at SK Telecom, the largest telecommunications provider in Korea.
 She also has first-hand experience working at the UN Headquarters and the Korean National Commission to UNESCO.
 She holds a Ph.D. in Mass Communication from Syracuse University, a M.A. in Regional Studies-East Asia from Harvard University, and a B.A. in Anthropology from Seoul National University.

-Hannah June Kim is an assistant professor in the department of political science at the University of Nebraska, Omaha.
-Previously she was a postdoctoral fellow at the Walter H. Shorenstein Asia Pacific Research Center at Stanford University.
+Hannah June Kim is an assistant professor in the Graduate School of International Studies (GSIS) at Sogang University.
+Previously, she was an assistant professor in the department of political science at the University of Nebraska, Omaha, and a postdoctoral fellow at the Walter H. Shorenstein Asia Pacific Research Center at Stanford University.
 Her research examines public opinion, gender, and democracy in East Asia, with a focus on South Korea.
 Her work has been published in the Journal of Politics, PS: Political Science & Politics, and Pacific Affairs.
 She received a Ph.D. in political science from the University of California, Irvine in 2019.

 John Kuk is an assistant professor of Political Science, focusing on American politics, political behavior, racial, economic, gender, and housing inequality.
 He uses computational methods, such as automated text analysis and machine learning, experiments, and causal inference methods for observational data to study these topics.
 His primary research area examines how economic inequality deepens racial polarization, how the housing rental market perpetuates residential segregation, and how politicians propagate racial and economic inequality through policy.
 He has published in the Journal of Politics, Legislative Studies Quarterly, Demography, Housing Policy Debate, Economics & Politics, American Behavioral Scientist, and Politics, Groups, and Identities.
 He received a Ph.D. in political science from the University of California, San Diego in 2017, and B.A. and M.A. in political science from Seoul National University.